IRS-1C/1D (Indian Remote Sensing Satellites-1C/1D)

 The WiFS camera is similar to LISS-1.
 Application: Vegetation index mapping.
 The camera provides two spectral bands in the VNIR range.
 The total swath is formed by using two optical heads (i.e., two lenses and two CCDs) per band.
-The WiFS camera employs refractive collecting optics consisting of eight refractive lens elements with interference filter and neutral density (ND) filter in the frontend assembly.
+The WiFS camera employs refractive collecting optics consisting of eight refractive lens elements with an interference filter and a neutral density (ND) filter in the frontend assembly.
 Two linear CCD arrays are used with 2048 pixels/element (size of 13 µm/pixel).
 FOV=±26º.
-The two lenses are mounted with their optical axes canted at 13º either side of nadir for each imager.
+The two lenses are mounted with their optical axes canted at 13º on either side of nadir for each imager.
 Instrument mass = 41 kg, power = 22 W.

 0.62 - 0.68 µm, 0.77 - 0.86 µm

 7-bit (radiometric resolution of 128 grey levels)

 1) IRS-1C Executive Summary, IRS-1C/1D Project, May 1990, ISRO

 2) ”India's IRS-1C Satellite to offer sharper Images,” Space News, May 25-31, 1992 p.
 11